 Sign up for ABC's eNews to learn how you can help protect birds

-Males and females appear similar, but the male's colors are brighter.
+Males and female Hooded Berryeaters appear similar, but the male's colors are brighter.
 Despite its bright yellow coloration, this species is more often heard than seen; its abrupt call gives rise to its onomatopoeic local name, “coró-cochó.”
 (Audio: Jeremy Minns, XC342009.
 Accessible at www.xeno-canto.org/342009.)

 True to its name, the Hooded Berryeater eats mostly fruit, although it will also take large insects.
 It is a solitary species but can often be seen associating with mixed-species flocks.